-Hepatocellular carcinoma (HCC) is the most common diagnosis requiring a MELD or PELD score exception.
-The ability to request an exception for HCC has existed since the implementation of the MELD/PELD allocation system.
+Liver transplant programs may request exceptions for candidates with hepatocellular carcinoma (HCC), which is the most common diagnosis requiring a MELD or PELD score exception.
 In 2009, the OPTN Board of Directors adopted additional common diagnoses that often required MELD/PELD exceptions.
-All of these exceptions in policy are called standardized exceptions, and transplant programs can request a standardized exception for their candidates if the candidates meet the criteria contained within policy.3 For HCC, transplant programs can submit exception requests for candidates meeting standard criteria directly into UNetSM.
-For the remaining diagnoses, transplant programs complete standard templates and submit them to the Chair of their respective Regional Review Board (RRB), who verifies that the candidate meets the policy criteria and approves them.
-If a standardized exception is approved, the exception scores are determined by policy and increase every 3 months until transplant as long as the candidates continue to meet criteria.
-Transplant programs are also permitted to request exceptions from the RRB for candidates who do not meet the criteria for the standardized MELD/PELD exceptions, but who may have complications of their liver disease not accounted for by the MELD score which increase their waitlist mortality.
+All of these exceptions in policy are called standardized exceptions, and transplant programs can request a standardized exception for their candidates if the candidates meet the criteria contained within policy.3 If a standardized exception is approved, the exception scores are determined by policy.
+Transplant programs are also permitted to request exceptions from the review board for candidates who do not meet the criteria for the standardized MELD/PELD exceptions, but who may have complications of their liver disease not accounted for by the MELD score which increase their waitlist mortality.